On this page:

 Vaccination: The UHS Allergy, Immunization and Travel Health Clinic offers the vaccine by appointment only.
-To make an appointment, visit or call 734-764-8325.
+To make an appointment, call 734-764-8320.

 Meningitis vaccination is recommended for all incoming freshmen living in residence halls.
 Other college students under 25 years of age may choose to be vaccinated to reduce their risk of disease.

 Considerations for vaccination include: